starci-lab/cifarm-client/README.md

 - With simple, appealing gameplay and direct user incentives planned for the Polkadot mainnet launch, CiFarm is designed to make blockchain gaming accessible, fun, and rewarding on Telegram.

 # Key Features
-- Blockchain Integration: Built initially for TON, with plans to expand to Polkadot and Unique Network for NFT support.
 - Community Interaction: A range of social features, from helping friends to playful stealing, fostering a community-driven experience.
 - Farm-To-Earn Mechanics: Play to earn through farming, resource management, and interactions with other players.
 # Current Status